mleonardallen/CarND-Behavioral-Cloning/README.md

 For regularization, a spatial dropout operation is added after each convolutional layer.
 Spatial dropout layers drop entire 2D features maps instead of individual features.

 For non-linearity, ELU activationd are used for each convolutional, as well as each fully connected layer.
-ELU activations offer the same protection against vanishing gradiant as RELU, and in addition, ELUs have negative values, which allows them to push the mean activations closer to zero, improving the efficiency of gradient descent.

-The output from the forth convolutional layer is flattened and fed into a classifier composed of four fully connected layers.
-The fully connected layers each reduce the number of features with the final layer outputting a single coninuous value.
+The output from the forth convolutional layer is flattened and fed into a regressor composed of four fully connected layers.
+The fully connected layers each reduce the number of features with the final layer outputting a single continuous value.
+As noted above, l2 regularization is leveraged in the fully connected layers.

 See the diagram below.
 This diagram is modified from the original source diagram found in the the [NVIDIA Paper](http://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf).
 The values have been modified to represent input sizes of our recorded training data and to include the additional preprocessing layers.